How To Recover Your Bogged Car From Sand

 It can, however, be difficult finding random objects on a beach or in sand dunes.
 Depending on where you are, you could just be surrounded by a whole lot of sand.

 So, what do you do next?
 Here are some other techniques you could try.

-By digging the excess sand away from around your tires, you may be able to create enough room for your tires to grip and pull your vehicle out.
+By digging the excess sand away from around your tyres, you may be able to create enough room for your tyres to grip and pull your vehicle out.